 Log in to HmC with another Certificate

-- If you usually log in with your CAC EMAIL certificate, try selecting your ID certificate (or vice versa)
+- If you usually log in with your CAC EMAIL certificate, try selecting your ID certificate

 - Follow these instructions to add the certificate to your HmC account